TrustAIRLab/Comprehensive_Jailbreak_Assessment/README.md

 Welcome to submit your own evaluation results (steps = 50) of jailbreak attacks to us.
 The leaderboard is available [here](https://junjie-chu.github.io/Public_Comprehensive_Assessment_Jailbreak/leaderboard).

-*Full codes will be released after the papaer is accepted.*
+*Full codes will be released after the paper is accepted.*

 ## TO DO